 RCEA's GHG emissions have mostly been below the California utility average.
 However due to the short-term financial challenges in 2020 and 2021, the temporary reduction of our renewable and carbon-free energy procurement resulted in higher than usual GHG emissions.
 Also, a regulatory change took effect that ascribed GHG emissions to energy RCEA purchased from out-of-state renewables.
 As mentioned previously, RCEA's finances improved in 2022.
 This, along with procuring only in-state renewables in 2022, enabled us to get back on track to reducing GHG emissions associated with our energy mix, as shown in Figure 7.
-Please note that the 2022 GHG emissions for the 2022 calendar year published in summer 2023.
+Please note that the 2022 GHG emissions shown in Figure 7 are a preliminary estimate.
+However, we will have RCEA's final GHG emissions for the 2022 calendar year published in summer 2023.